tarunsachdeva/blog/_posts/2019-01-03-2019-do-more-publicly.markdown

 Parenting is all-consuming, but turning off from work was still difficult.
 It was (and still is) such a strong part of my identity.

 I needed a creative, productive outlet that fit with the parenting schedule.
 Something I could do whether I had 5 minutes or 2 hours.
 I started writing, and created a simple [blog](www.tarunsachdeva.com).

-I started on August 27, and have written everyday since then.

 I've written about leadership, technology, mental models, finance, and whatever else comes to mind.